dxos/dxos/docs/docs/legacy/guide/tutorial/create-frame.md

 };
 ```

-Two key concepts of ECHO are parties and items.
-In short, a party is a shared database containing queryable graph of items.
+Two key concepts of ECHO are spaces and items.
+In short, a space is a shared database containing queryable graph of items.
 The `createRootItem` function should create an item which corresponds to a single instance of the frame.
-It will be called with the party which the item should be created in and the initial properties of that item.
+It will be called with the space which the item should be created in and the initial properties of that item.

-TODO link to ECHO docs on parties/items.
+TODO link to ECHO docs on spaces/items.

 We need to pass a few options to `createItem`, let's walk through what those are: